sevignator/obsidian-tools/README.md

 # Obsidian tools

-This is a set of commands that allow me to more easily and conveniently create new Markdown files for my Obsidian vault.
+This is a set of commands that allow me to more easily and conveniently manage my Obsidian vault.

 ## Getting started